Anomaly detection in time-series via inductive biases in the latent space of conditional normalizing flows: Proposed Methodology

 In our probabilistic framework, the prescribed inductive bias is reflected in the learned latent dynamics.
 Therefore, compliance of observations with such inductive bias and unsupervised anomaly detection are two-sides of the same coin: \textit{expected and unexpected behavior} are nothing but \textit{compliance and non-compliance} with the inductive bias.

 Because the inductive bias in Equations~\ref{eq:inductive_bias_0}-~\ref{eq:inductive_bias_t} enforces distributional constraints on latent trajectories, learned representation compliance can be measured via a goodness-of-fit (GOF) test between the prescribed evolving distribution and the empirical distribution of the mapped trajectories.
+The GOF indicates, at training time, whether the model learned the prescribed dynamics; at test time, it is used to detect anomalies.

 In what follows, we use the multivariate Kolmogorov-Smirnov (MV-KS) GOF test to quantify compliance, due to its generality, its non-parametric nature, and its exactness even under small sample sizes~\citep{naaman_tight_2021}.

 The MV-KS test quantifies GOF to a prescribed distribution, providing the KS statistic ($s$) and a critical value ($\tau$) for decision-making: we can reject that samples come from the prescribed distribution if the KS statistic is bigger than the critical value, \ie $s \geq \tau$.
 The MV-KS critical value is non-parametric and dependent on the sample size.

+\paragraph{The MV-KS test for CNF-learned latent representations.} Let $\widehat F_\theta$ denote a trained CNF according to prescribed latent dynamics with fitted parameters $\widehat\phi$.
+We define the CNF-based latent as $\vz_t = \widehat F_\theta(\vx_t \mid \mW_t)$ and $\wvzt = \widehat\Sigma_t^{-1/2}(\vz_t - \widehat \vmu_t)$ as its whitened counterpart.
+Conditional on a well-fitted model, whitening yields independent standard normal variables, \ie $\wvzt \stackrel{\mathrm{i.i.d.}}{\sim} \N{\vzero, \mI}$.
+Because the MV-KS test is a test of a fully specified continuous distribution against i.i.d. samples, its null distribution is universal (distribution-free) and invariant under the bijective transformation used to generate the samples: \ie the CNF nonlinearity does not invalidate the MV-KS test ---details and the proof are provided in~\cref{axsec:ks_validity}.
+The utility of the representation space MV-KS test to assess inductive bias compliance is twofold, both as a training diagnostic and as an anomaly detector.